Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Free demo access.
 If you’re new to trading CFDs and forex, a free Plus500 demo account can help you to understand how it works before risking your own money.

 - Not a multi-asset platform.
-Plus500 specialise in CFD trading.
-You can not buy and own physical shares through this platform.
+Plus500 specialises in CFD trading.
+You cannot buy and own physical shares through this platform.

 - There’s limited physical support.
-You are limited in expert support and advice with Plus500 compared to other online brokerage firms.
-It only has email and online chat services.
+Plus500 only has email and online chat services.

 How do I open an account with Plus500?

-If you’re ready to open a CFD or forex trading account with Plus500, click on ‘Start Trading’ button on the Plus500 website and complete the sign-up form.
+If you’re ready to open a CFD or forex trading account with Plus500 in Ireland, click on ‘Start Trading’ button on the Plus500 website and complete the sign-up form.

 While accessing a demo account will take you 30 seconds with a name and email address, in order to open a live account, you’ll need to provide: